Get ready to connect adventure, culture, field skills, water, wildlife, and more.

 Tobacco, alcohol, or other non-prescription drugs; weapons of any kind; any personal electronic devices, including cell phones, computers, hand-held games, etc. If these items are in a student’s possession during any session, confiscation and disciplinary action will be taken.

-For residential programs and school programs, students will sleep in the Forest Lodge Gatehouse or Guesthouse.
-Students of the same sex will be assigned to a room—students may specify a roommate.
-Rooms have twin beds and bunks depending on the room, dressers or closets, and chairs.
+For residential programs, students will sleep in the Forest Lodge Gatehouse or Guesthouse.
+Students will be assigned to a room—students may specify a roommate.
+Rooms have twin beds and bunks, dressers or closets, and chairs.
 Rooms do not lock so please leave valuables at home!

 Boys and girls will be in separate residential areas with a counselor.
 Students must bring their own sleeping bag, sheets, blankets, and pillow.
 Bring an extra long twin sheet to cover your mattress (per Wisconsin Health Code).